calcharp/Evolution-Deep-Learning-Reading-Group/README.md

 If you want to share any resources with the group, like a paper or textbook, for example, please put it in the shared resources folder.

+If you have a hyperlink or something similar to share, that isn't an uploadable file, please put it in links.md, with a reasonable ### title over it, so people can easily find it later.